Neural Network vs. Machine Learning Guide to Master AI Concepts Faster

 • Output Layer: This layer produces the final result or prediction.

-• Weights: Weights control the strength of the connection between nodes, helping the network decide how much importance to give each input.
+• Weights: Weights control the strength of the connection between nodes, enabling the network to determine the importance it assigns to each input.

 Types of Neural Networks

-• Convolutional Neural Networks (CNNs): CNNs detect patterns and features in visual data.
-They are primarily used for image and video analysis.
+• Convolutional Neural Networks (CNNs): CNNs are particularly well-suited for image and video analysis, using convolutional layers to detect patterns automatically.

 Advantages of Neural Networks